saule1508/pgcluster/README.md

 You must of course replace the value of docker_node_x by the corresponding node id (if you use the ansible scripts it is done for you).

 In case pgpool is doing the automatic failover, there is one edge case when both the primary database and pgpool are running on the same swarm node: if this server goes down then docker swarm will start a new instance of pgpool on another node while the primary database will not be restarted (it is sticky to its node).
-To take care of this case, the entrypoint of pgpool will inspect the repmgr metadata table - repl_nodes - and promote a standby if the primary database (as indicated by repmgr) is not reachable.
+To take care of this case, the entrypoint of pgpool will inspect the repmgr metada - nodes - and promote a standby if the primary database (as indicated by repmgr) is not reachable.
 Note that if the pgpool service is configured with FAILOVER_MODE=manual (either because repmgrd is responsible for automated failover or because one prefer manual failover - see below) no promotion will take place.
+To avoid this use case it would be better to force pgpool to run on another node than any of the postgres nodes but of course this implies a bigger cluster size.

 There is a manager application, written in nodejs (the front-end is written in react).
 This small web application on top of pgpool lets visualize the cluster state and will to allow fail-over, switch-over, etc.